 It consists of....

 -Wig; Base wig is cosplay.com's X-02 in teal- one for the wig itself, and almost a whole other one for harvesting wefts.
 Certainly difficult, since I was determined to not stub a wig and instead recreate Schala's big pontail with a hip-length wig.
 But the wig fiber is super silky and smooth, and adding detangler BEFORE starting and as I go helps a lot.
 Sadly, my first attempt at a ponytail failed, so I had to take it all down, wash the wig out and try something else (this time, a sort of clip-on method).
 Seems to be true to every time I make Chrono trigger cosplays; nothing works on the first try.
-XD I also improved the wig a bit more for Con-G and its (upcoming) last wear at Anime North this year.
+XD I also improved the wig a bit more for Con-G 2012 and afterward.

 -Earrings; Modded silver base earrings into her weird circley things.
 I also had to re-do them beforehand, because my circles were made of fail and I decided to do solid, brassy disks instead of my first thought of what her earrings were shaped (like circles on chains).

 -Pendant; Made largely by my boyfriend, and no ordinary plain pendant, either.
 Thanks to his programming skills and general tech savviness, it actually glows.
 And glows when I press a small sensor taped to my left hand, so I can make it glow on cue as if I was actually casting a spell with it.
 Photos and videos will be around eventually to show its glow effect.
 For our prototype pendant, though, it certainly was finicky.
 Connections kept coming loose and it needed repairing several times through the convention.
 And because of the wiring underneath it and under my dress, it doesn't quite hang centered.
-We're hoping that the new resin-cast pendant made with more durable tech and a smaller chip worked a lot better, but only got worn for two cons before I unofficially retired the costume (I'm sure I'll put it on again...)
+Luckily the new pendant made with more durable tech and a smaller chip worked a lot better, but only got worn for two cons before I unofficially retired the costume (I'm sure I'll put it on again...)

 -Shoes; Just plain white ballet flats, bought at Walmart.
 Took me MONTHS to find them and in my size... oh, and I just HAD to add in weird socks underneath.
 Purple striped knee socks.
 XD